viniad/Cadastro/README.md

 <h2> How it works </h2>

-- First you have to complete all the filds with your information
+- First you have to complete all the fields with your information

 ![](images/print.png)